ccpgames/pypackage/README.md

 # Copyright and License

-pypicloud-tools was written by Adam Talsma
+pypackage was written by Adam Talsma

 Copyright (c) 2015 CCP hf.